DerBrunoIR/CourseGraph/README.md

 # Scripts
-In `./scripts` are all utilty scripts.
+At `./scripts` are all utilty scripts located.
 - `scrape_moses.py` is the webscraping script
 - `print_module_hrefs.js` allows the collection of course urls.

-Both scripts contain detailed comments.
+Both scripts contain detailed descriptions.

 # Ethics
-Webscraping should affect the quality of service for other users.
+Webscraping should **not** affect the quality of service for other users.
-A custom request scheduler allowed to distribute all requests over a longer periode of time and preventing sudden request spikes.
+A custom request scheduler allowed a even distribute of all requests and thus preventing sudden request spikes.

 Further the collected data is already publicly available.
 Therefore nobody is harmed by providing access to a snapshot.